The Woodlands Contested Divorce Attorneys

 Divorces are typically different for everyone, but many issues arise again and again in contested divorces.
 Many spouses have difficulty agreeing over the following issues:

-- Allocation of Debt: Who is responsible for the debt acquired before and during the marriage is another point of contention between divorcing spouses, especially when the debt was acquired during the marriage and will ultimately benefit one spouse more than the other.
+- Allocation of Debt: Spouses often dispute over debt responsibility, especially when one spouse benefits more from the debt acquired during the marriage.
 Examples of this would include one spouse going back to school, or one spouse starting a business

 - Alimony Payments: In Texas, there are two types of alimony: contractual alimony, which the parties agree upon and is unlikely in a contested divorce scenario, and court-ordered spousal maintenance.
 In some instances a court can make a spouse involuntarily pay spousal maintenance, allowing the receiving spouse to regain their independence.
 To receive court-ordered spousal maintenance, the issues must go before a judge.